 I received the B.Eng. and M.Eng. degrees in Electronics Engineering from Universidad del Valle, Colombia, in 2005 and 2008, respectively, and the Ph.D. degree in Engineering from The University of Melbourne, in 2014.
 From 2014 to 2017, I was a Research Fellow at the School of Mathematical Sciences, Monash University.
-Currently, I hold positions as Research Fellow at the School of Mathematics and Statistics, and Lecturer at the School of Computer and Information Systems, both at the University of Melbourne.
+Currently, I am a Research Fellow at the School of Mathematics and Statistics, The University of Melbourne.

 My research focuses on the application of optimisation, computational intelligence, signal processing, data analysis, and machine learning methods to ill-defined science, engineering and medicine problems.
 My current work focuses on the algorithm selection problem for black-box optimisation (both single- and multi-objective) and machine learning problems, anomaly detection on streaming data, minerals criticality, industrial sustainability performance measurement, and gait analysis.